CHAPTERS 27-29

 Heather’s system emerged from dormancy with a soft click.

 Her eyes opened, and her vision sharpened to startlingly high resolution.
-A white paneled ceiling loomed above her set with quietly buzzing lights.
+A white paneled ceiling loomed above her, set with long, cold lights.

 She blinked.
 Her eyelids clicked.
 Disoriented, she tried to sit up, but her wrists were strapped down.
-James sat against the wall nearby, his head and crossed arms folded over his knees, asleep.
+James sat against the wall nearby, his head down and arms folded over his knees, asleep.

 Something tweaked abruptly in her head and her body seized.
-She dropped back to the table with a hard metallic clunk.
+She dropped back to the table with a hard metal clunk.
 Her vision glitched.

 James gave a start, jerking up so quickly his head banged back against the wall.
 He pulled forward, gripping his affronted cranium with a groan.
 He twisted and met Heather’s gaze, dumbstruck.